Atlanta Truck Accident Lawyer

 Instead, we help our clients hold the truck driver, trucking company, or another liable party responsible for expenses and losses such as:

-How Much Can Your Atlanta Truck Accident Lawyers Recover in My Case?
+How Much Can an Atlanta Truck Accident Attorney Recover in My Case?

 There is no way to know how much our Buckhead Law Saxton Accident Injury Lawyers, P.C. team may be able to recover in your case or if a payout is possible.
+All truck accident cases are different.
 Until we gather documentation to show your expenses and losses, we cannot estimate the potential settlement value of your case.
 Each case is different, so looking at the outcome of another similar case will not give us an accurate answer.

 Before we file your insurance claim, we put a value on your case.
 This is how we know whether the insurer offers a fair settlement.
 However, this requires us to gather your medical bills, receipts, estimates, and other information about your case and calculate a fair settlement range.
 There is no way to accurately estimate a possible value before this time.

-According to the Governor’s Office of Highway Safety in Georgia, Georgia had 234 large truck collision deaths in 2020.
+According to the Governor’s Office of Highway Safety in Georgia, Georgia had 234 large truck accidents that resulted in death in 2020.
 With the size and weight of 18-wheelers and many collisions occurring on interstates, some victims suffer fatal injuries.

 Under Georgia law, families who lost loved ones may receive wrongful death damages through an insurance payout or court award.
 These damages could cover medical bills, funeral and final expenses, income and benefit losses, loss of services, and non-economic losses experienced by survivors.

-The state has strict rules on who can file a wrongful death action, when, and where.
-Our Atlanta personal injury lawyers may be able to help you navigate this process and secure a payout and justice for your family.
+The state has strict rules on who can file a wrongful death lawsuit, when, and where.
+A Georgia truck accident attorney from our firm can help you navigate this process and help you secure a payout and justice for your family.

 For example, Georgia law requires all drivers to signal and clear the adjacent lane before merging onto the interstate.
 If a truck driver fails to do so, the truck or trailer could collide with the vehicle and cause serious injuries.
 In this example, the truck driver’s negligence was clear.

-Under Georgia law, crash victims can generally hold the negligent party legally responsible.
+Under Georgia law, motor vehicle accident victims who can prove these four elements can generally hold the negligent party legally responsible.
 They are liable for injuries, expenses, and losses.
 This is true in truck accidents, as well.
-However, they are not the only liable party when a commercial driver acts negligently.
+However, truck drivers are not the only liable party when a commercial driver acts negligently.

 Georgia recognizes vicarious liability under case law.
 The legal doctrine of respondeat superior forces employers to take legal responsibility for their employees’ actions under some circumstances.